Metallic Glasses

 Amorphous metal

 An amorphous metal (also known as metallic glass, glassy metal, or shiny metal) is a solid metallic material, usually an alloy, with disordered atomic-scale structure.
 Most metals are crystalline in their solid state, which means they have a highly ordered arrangement of atoms.
 Amorphous metals are non-crystalline, and have a glass-like structure.
 But unlike common glasses, such as window glass, which are typically electrical insulators, amorphous metals have good electrical conductivity and can show metallic luster.
-There are several ways in which amorphous metals can be produced, including extremely rapid cooling, physical vapor deposition, solid-state reaction, ion irradiation, and mechanical alloying.
-Previously, small batches of amorphous metals had been produced through a variety of quick-cooling methods, such as amorphous metal ribbons which had been produced by sputtering molten metal onto a spinning metal disk (melt spinning).
-The rapid cooling (in the order of millions of degrees Celsius a second) is too fast for crystals to form and the material is "locked" in a glassy state.
-Currently, a number of alloys with critical cooling rates low enough to allow formation of amorphous structure in thick layers (over 1 millimetre or 0.039 inches) have been produced; these are known as bulk metallic glasses.
-More recently, batches of amorphous steel with three times the strength of conventional steel alloys have been produced.
-New techniques such as 3D printing, also characterised by their high cooling rates, are an active research topic for manufacturing bulk metallic glasses.
+Amorphous metals can be produced in several ways, including extremely rapid cooling, physical vapor deposition, solid-state reaction, ion irradiation, and mechanical alloying.
+Small batches of amorphous metals have been produced through a variety of quick-cooling methods, such as amorphous metal ribbons produced by sputtering molten metal onto a spinning metal disk (melt spinning).
+The rapid cooling (millions of degrees Celsius per second) comes too fast for crystals to form and the material is "locked" in a glassy state.
+Alloys with cooling rates low enough to allow formation of amorphous structure in thick layers (over 1 millimetre or 0.039 inches) have been produced; bulk metallic glasses.
+Batches of amorphous steel with three times the strength of conventional steel alloys have been produced.
+New techniques such as 3D printing, also characterised by high cooling rates, are an active research topic.